Kong/docs.konghq.com/app/konnect/updates.md

 ## February 2024

 **Improved Proxy URL experience**
-: Customers are now able to configure and view their Proxy URLs directly from {{site.konnect_short_name}}, and use it them to connect to data planes directly.
+: You can now configure and view your Proxy URLs directly from {{site.konnect_short_name}}, and use them to connect to data planes directly.

 ## January 2024